mayurpatil307/ContactsBook/README.md

 Runtime permissions are requested on application launch.
 The app uses clean code and follows the MVVM architecture pattern.
 LiveData, Kotlin Flow and Kotlin Coroutines are used for efficient data handling.
-The Swipe to Refresh feature allows users to fetch new data from the device for contacts, call log, and SMS.
+The Swipe to Refresh feature allows users to fetch new data from the device for contacts, call log, and SMS
-Components Used

 The app incorporates the following components: